 But with his almighty Bat-will, our hero punches his way right through those gorgeously animated hallucinations and FBI lockdown scams to perform a little magic of his own: making his boot disappear up Spellbinder’s third eye.

 Anyways, epilogue: Spellbinder gets dragged off to Arkham or jail or whatever, presumably blinded for life in his third eye, and to add insult to injury Bruce buys the Eye of Sarkana for his

 kleptomania shrine trophy room.
 By the way, at this point he’s got both of the Egyptian sun laser statues down there, so if this season doesn’t end with him using all those toys to fend off an intruder, I’m going to be very, very disappointed.

 Okay, I don’t remember if I’ve shared this before, but I was really big on mind-control villains when I was little.*** So I quite liked this one when I first saw it, and some scenes (especially the part where Spellbinder turns the jewel into an insect and makes it burrow into Batman’s hand) still hold up damn well, but overall it’s another generic villain-of-the-week story with some admittedly delightful emphasis on the Bruce-Alfred relationship.
-As “Batman trips balls” stories go it’s… serviceable, and as mind-controller stories go it sits comfortably between “Mad as a Hatter” on one end and “Attack of the Living Brain Puppets” on the other.
+As “Batman trips balls” stories go it’s… serviceable, and as mind-controller stories go it’s not “Mad as a Hatter”, but it’s not “Attack of the Living Brain Puppets”, either.
 Nothing more to say, really.